Harris English maintains 2-stroke lead at TPC Southwind

 English withstood strong challenges from Cameron Smith and Abraham Ancer to hold the top spot at 13-under 127.

 Smith had a 62 that required only 18 putts, tying a PGA Tour record for fewest putts in a round.
 Ancer shot a bogey-free 62, his tour-leading 14th bogey-free round of the season.
+They were two strokes back.

 Ian Poulter (66), Scottie Scheffler (65) and Sam Burns (64) were 10 under, and Louis Oosthuizen (64) and Bryson DeChambeau (66) were 9 under.
 DeChambeau missed the Tokyo Olympics last week because of a positive test for COVID-19.